pimox/README_FIRST/README.md

 The easy option is to look at https://github.com/minkebox/pimox for instructions on installing the pre-build packages on your Debian install.

+The slightly less easy option is to download the LXC tarball, which contains a pre-configured environment and Proxmox sources, and use that to build the sources.

-Alternatively, you can download and rebuild these packages yourself.
-To make that a little easier I've provided a LXC container you can run on a Raspberry Pi which has already been setup so building new packages versions is simple.
+Finally, you can download and rebuild these packages yourself.